ThePixelGamer/BlockLauncher-Addon-Compiler/README.txt

-Thank you for taking the time to download and read my boring instructions
+Thank you for taking the time to read my boring instructions

   Important Info